signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 doesn't need to be exactly the same as the writable type anymore, it can be any type that is "assignable from", "compliant with" the writable one.

+This concept may seem overkill (and it somehow is) but the goal is to exploit the `IPoco` capacity: a `[CKTypeDefiner]` attribute on a `IPoco` defines a kind of "abstract" definition.
+Such definer SHOULD be able to carry "abstract projections" by exposing read only properties:
+  - An `object Identifier { get; }` that can be implemented (at the "concrete" `IPoco` level) by a `int Identifier {get ; set; }` for a family and by `string Identifier { get; set; } for another one (this is supported).
+  - A `IReadOnlyList<X> Things { get; }` that can be implemented by a `List<Y> Things { get; }` where X
+    is assignable from Y (this is NOT supported).

+This is all about covariance of the model (the latter example relies on the `IReadOnlyList<out T>` **out** specification).
+Current implementation prohibits this because it is not as easy as it seems to implement (for instance `IReadOnlyList<object>` on a `List<int>`: value types requires an adapter, a wrapper instance, even if `typeof(object).IsAssignableFrom( typeof(int) )` is true, `typeof(IReadOnlyList<object>).IsAssignableFrom( typeof(IReadOnlyList<int>) )` is false).

 True "Abstract Read Only Properties" support is not currently implemented.
 As of today, their type must be exactly the same as the writable one except:
 - that their nullability can differ: a nullable read only is compliant with its not nullable writable (the revert is not true).
 - that their type can be object: this is the ultimate variance support and is currently the only supported one.

+> Abstract readonly property MAY be supported for records: these properties would have to be regular properties
+> (not `ref` properties) and may contain a subset of the writable fields.

 When all definitions of a property are read only (no writable appears in the family), this property is either:
   - Nullable... and it keeps its default null value forever.
 This is _stupid_.
   - Not nullable... and it keeps its initial value forever.
-This seems _stupid_ for basic types but it is not for collections, IPoco or because of their mutability, except for the array where it also seems _stupid_ since an empty array is empty forever.
+This seems _stupid_ for basic types but it is not for collections, records or IPoco because of their mutability, except for the array where it also seems _stupid_ since an empty array is empty forever.
-The _stupid_ aspect is if we consider a given final System with a set of concrete, final types.
-But if we consider those read only definitions from where they are designed, then they appear as "extension points" that may be supported or not.
+The _stupidity_ stands **if** we consider a given final System with a set of concrete, final types.
+But **if** we consider those read only definitions from where they are designed, then they appear as "extension points" that may be supported or not.
-If we take this point of view, there is no reason to forbid these properties to exist.
+If we choose this point of view, there is no reason to forbid these properties to exist.

 ## PocoConverter